About the program

-The Program is administered in accordance with the gift provisions of the income tax law and with the advice of an expert Committee, the Taxation Incentives for the Arts Committee.
+The Program is administered in accordance with the gift provisions of the income tax law and with the advice of technical experts.

-Further information about the Program, how the Program works, as well as the Committee, is available using the links provided on the left of this page.
+Further information about the Program and how the Program works is available using the links provided on the left of this page.

 As a donor, you will be eligible for the following tax incentives under the Program:

 - The market value of the gift is fully tax deductible, with some exceptions.

 - You can elect to spread the deduction over up to five income years.